DesCoding/CodeRefactor/README.md

     - add alt mouseover info to img in html
     - added id and class to search engine optimization img section to make the link work

-    Tried to clean up CSS more but it caused the page to break.
-Will research ways to streamline CSS and offer free debugging to my client until April 2021.